yotamMoshe7/Developers-Social-Network/README.md

 # Developers Social network
-Build and deploy a social network with Node.js, Express, React, Redux, Postman and MongoDB.
+Build social network with Node.js, Express, React, Redux, Postman and MongoDB.
 Functionality:
  • User registration and log in.
  • Profile page for each user with links for other social networks.